South American nations at the FIFA World Cup: 1986: Argentina's second World Cup title

 Colombia had been originally chosen to host the competition by FIFA, but, largely due to economic reasons, was not able to do so and officially resigned in 1982.
 Mexico was selected as the new host in May 1983.
-At the 1986 World Cup, four nations South American nations participated: Argentina, Brazil, Paraguay and Uruguay.
+At the 1986 World Cup, four South American nations participated: Argentina, Brazil, Paraguay and Uruguay.
 The tournament was won by Argentina (their second title, after also winning in 1978), captained by Maradona, who scored the infamous "Hand of God goal", and also a goal voted as "Goal of the Century", in the same quarter-final against England.
 These were two of the five goals that Maradona scored during the tournament; he also created another five for his teammates.
 Argentina beat West Germany 3–2 in the final at Mexico City's Estadio Azteca.

 The first round of the finals began in Group A, where Argentina beat South Korea 3–1, with Maradona playing a major part.
 Italy and Argentina drew 1–1, Maradona and Alessandro Altobelli scoring.
 The final set of matches saw Argentina beating Bulgaria 2–0.

 Paraguay in Group B won 1–0 over Iraq and subsequently drew both Mexico and Belgium.
 Group D saw Brazil start 1–0 over Spain, 1–0 over Algeria, and 3–0 over Northern Ireland.
-Uruguay qualified in the second round only two points and goal difference of –5.
+Uruguay qualified in the second round with only two points and a goal difference of –5.

 In the rematch of the 1930 World Cup final, Argentina just edged out South American champions Uruguay in Puebla thanks to a 42nd-minute strike from Pedro Pasculli.
-Brazil progressed to the quarter-finals comfortably when they saw off Poland 4–0, while Paraguay lost England 0–3.
+Brazil progressed to the quarter-finals comfortably when they saw off Poland 4–0, while Paraguay lost to England 0–3.